mongodb/specifications/source/server-selection/server-selection.rst

         endTime = now + serverSelectionTimeoutMS

         while true:
-            # The topology keeps track of whether any server has an
+            # The topologyDescription keeps track of whether any server has an
             # an invalid wire version range
-            if topology wire version range is invalid: client.lock.release()
+            if not topologyDescription.compatible:
+                client.lock.release()
-                throw error("incompatible wire protocol version ranges")
+                throw invalid wire protocol range error with details

-            servers = all servers in client.topologyDescription matching criteria
+            servers = all servers in topologyDescription matching criteria

             if servers is not empty:
                 in_window = servers within the latency window